techierajeev/openshif/PersistentVolume/README.md

 I assume before going through this doc you must have the basic idea about the heketi and glusterfs, and also about Persistent Volume Concept in kubernetes or openshift

-In this example i am having openshift cluster with 3 master and 5 nodes (all centos machine 7.4 ), gluster server and heketi are running dedicated on the machine not as a container.
+In this example i am having openshift cluster with 3 master and 5 nodes (all centos machine 7.4 ), gluster server and heketi are running dedicated on the machine and not as a container.

 Prerequisite :

-	1: password less login to all nodes in the glusterfs cluster from heketi node, create the
+	1: password less login to all nodes in the glusterfs cluster from heketi node.

-Step 1: first we need to setup gluster cluster , in gluster-cluster comprises all the 3 master ,
+Step 1: first we need to setup gluster cluster,
 	steps to install and setup gluster cluster :-